frederic-perez/AmE-dictionary/data/dictionary.md

 __bulk<sup>2</sup>__ _v_
 __bulk<sup>3</sup>__ _adj_ _Bulk items._
 __bulkhead__ _n_ :six::hammer: _The bulkhead door._
+__bull market__ _n_ [A bull market is when prices are rising—remember that bulls attack upward with their horns.
+Bull charges up → market going up = bull market]
 __Bull__ _n_
 __bull__ _n_ :four: __1a__ An adult male bovine mammal. __b__ The uncastrated adult male of domestic cattle. __c__ The adult male of certain other large animals, such as alligators, elephants, moose, or whales. __6__ (Bull) An official document issued by the pope and sealed with a bulla. :es: bula _Papal Bull._ _No Pope ever issued a Bull to approve of something._ __20__ The center of a target. _Syn_ bull’s eye _My next two shots were bulls._
 __bulldozer__ _n_ __1__ A powerful tractor fitted with caterpillar tracks and a blade at the front, used for moving earth, rocks, etc. __2__ _informal_ A person who bulldozes.
 An overbearing person; a bully. _Syn_ browbeater, bully, hector, intimidator